 ALWAYS: Check with your veterinarian to be sure your pet is healthy enough for exercise and find out what kind of diet routine Fido should be eating.
-Then give some of these tips a try:

 - Try active play.
 Throw a ball, stick or frisbee in a safe environment, or better yet – run or jog with your pet to retrieve it.

 - Play hide and seek with your pet’s daily allowance of treats.
 Place them behind doors, under bowls and chairs.

-Get moving with your best friend.
+- Get moving with your best friend.
 Share your tips and success by using #CanineFitnessMonth on social media.

 FitPAWS® founded Canine Fitness Month to bring awareness to the growing and preventable issue of canine obesity and sedentarism.
-They have been the leader in canine fitness for more than 10 years and in human fitness with their FitBALL® brand for 26 years.
-FitPAWS® is passionate about shining a light on the limited amount of movement that dogs are getting and encourage people to get out and move their mutts.
-They recently developed a certificate program for the very first Certified Canine Fitness Trainer Program with the University of Tennessee.
-The program provides Trainers, Vets, Behaviorists, and Physical Therapists expertise on equipment and methods to create good, effective canine fitness programs.
+They have been the leader in canine fitness for more than 10 years and human wellness with their FitBALL® brand for 26 years.
+FitPAWS® is passionate about shining a light on the limited amount of movement dogs are getting and encouraging people to get out and move their mutts.
+They recently developed a certificate program for the first Certified Canine Fitness Trainer Program with the University of Tennessee.
+The program provides Trainers, Vets, Behaviorists, and Physical Therapists with equipment and methods to create good, effective canine fitness programs.

 The Registrar at National Day Calendar declared Canine Fitness Month to be every April beginning in 2017.